1. The Sink

 2. Sponges And Dish Towels

-What to do: Replace dishcloths regularly, and throw sponges away after using for about two weeks.
+What to do: For a quick fix, try zapping your sponge the microwave for 30 seconds or soaking in bleach to get rid of those pesky germs.
+Replace dishcloths regularly, and throw sponges away after using for about two weeks.
 Dry them out well and avoid leaving them soaked in one spot for too long.

 READ MORE: 10 Time-Saving And Easy Cleaning Hacks For A Shiny, Spotless Kitchen